subrockmann/artsificial/README.md

 ## Acknowledgements

-* Intel® Edge AI Scholaship Challenge at Udacity, for the chance to study within an amazing community.
+* [Intel® Edge AI Scholaship Program](https://www.udacity.com/scholarships/intel-edge-ai-scholarship) at Udacity, for the chance to study within an amazing community.
-* Mariia Denysenko, for the administration of the #sg_spaic and the presentation of CPPNs to the study group.
+* [Mariia Denysenko](https://github.com/MariiaDen), for the administration of the #sg_spaic and the presentation of CPPNs to the study group.
-* John Guibas, for his PyTorch implementetion of CPPNs.
+* [John Guibas](https://github.com/jtguibas), for his PyTorch implementetion of CPPNs.

 ## References